Ovais09/seg3103_playground/lab03/README.md

 }
   ```

-  I was not able to
+I was able to get 100% instruction coverage for the isEndOfMonth() function after adding these two tests cases, but I was not able to get 100% branch coverage.
+This is because  tt is impossible for the month of February to have 29 days if it is not a leap year, so the branch with this condition cannot be covered.

   ```java
 @Test